 A lover of books, of words, of cells, galaxies and planets, she has always been equally enchanted by literature as by science.
 Though the duality has been, at times, a source of conflict, that, too, is part of who she is today.

 Born in Puerto Rico, on a stormy dawn, she grew up in Barrio Bajuras, a small, humble, rural area in the mountains of Vega Alta, above the Cibuco river, and approximately fifty minutes from San Juan, the capital of the Island.
 Having grown up surrounded my dirt, flying cockroaches, salamanders, birds, passion fruit and avocado – as well as a neighbor with a monkey as a pet – has given Vargas a fresh perspective of the world apparent in her work.

-As a child, Iris Monica read voraciously.
+As a child, Iris Mónica read voraciously.
 Her parents, non-English speakers with little economic resources, provided the family, nonetheless, with energy, kindness and love, and from an early age exposed Vargas to the English language through books that were given to them by people who knew about their passion for reading and their mission to teach their children more than one language.

 Throughout her life, science and literature have remained intertwined.
 Today, her interests in science span Physics (high energy astrophysics, cosmology), medicine (emergency medicine, space medicine, and the science of resuscitation) as well as the social component of its practice.
 In literature, Iris Monica is interested in poetry, science writing, and the genres of short stories and essays.